Getting Full Benefits And Full Value From Your Auto Accident Claims

 - Uninsured/underinsured motorist — UM/UIM is optional (but highly recommended) coverage under your policy.
 An estimated 15 percent of Ohio drivers have no liability insurance and thousands more carry only the mandatory minimum.
 If the other driver is not insured — or in a hit-and-run situation — your insurance company covers your losses up to your uninsured motorist (UM) limits.
 If your losses exceed the other driver’s liability coverage, your insurance company pays the difference, up to the limits of your underinsured motorist (UIM) policy.

-All of our attorneys have extensive experience in insurance litigation.
+All of our personal injury lawyers have extensive experience in insurance litigation.
 Read more about the advantage of our litigation background.

 Other Factors In Accident Insurance